sadaiyer/kubernetes/ckad-exercises.md

 Now, get into the POD
 k exec bb -it -- /bin/sh

-Note that since the svc is in a different namespace, you can either nslookup via service name or if calling from a different namespace, make sure to use the fqdn but with the right namespace
+# Note that since the svc is in a different namespace, you can either nslookup via service name or
+# calling from a different namespace, make sure to use the fqdn but with the right namespace

 nslookup nslookup-nginx
 or
 nslookup nslookup-nginx.development.svc.cluster.local

 ## For POD Lookups, substitute the "." (period) in PODs IP address with "-", see below.
-Make sure the right namespace is being referred and reference to "pod" as well.
+# Make sure the right namespace is being referred and reference to "pod" as well.
 The POD I created has an ip address: 10.46.0.6

 nslookup 10-46-0-6.development.pod.cluster.local
 ```